noiseprotocol/noise_spec/noise.md

 distinguish older implementations and prevent rollback attacks on newer implementations.
 Prologue data will be 0-255 bytes in length.

-Payload data may be 0-4GB in length, or null.
-A zero-length payload will correspond to a non-zero-length ciphertext (typically containing an authentication tag).
-A null payload will cause the ciphertext to be omitted.
+Payload data may be 0-4GB in length.

 2.3.
 Key agreement
 -------------------